rostools/cog-flow-intro/index.md

 cons for each option.
 :::

-In the following sections, we evaluate commonly used branching strageties to decide on which fit the project and our needs the best.
-These strategies include: Trunk-based development, Git flow, and GitHub flow.
+In the following sections, we evaluate commonly used branching strategies to decide on which strategy fits the project and our needs the best.
+These strategies include: **Trunk-based development**, **Git flow**, and **GitHub flow**.

 NB: To keep this decision post from getting too long, the strategies and their differences are outlined in a rather simple way, which might result in the loss of some nuances.